Processor

 Atomic

-status to the authorization contract).
-If they succeeded we will send a callback withExecuted
+status to the Authorization contract.
+If the execution succeeded we will send a callback withExecuted

 NonAtomic